repositony/meshtal/readme.md

 Priority:

 - HDF5 support is a priority with the release of MCNPv6.3 (behind feature flag as it depends on `libhdf5`)
-- Weight window conversion to VTK for plotting
 - Various tools for working with/converting to the new HDF5 formats
 - Python bindings to make core functionality accessible